melissacsweeney/data-science-portfolio/README.md

 ### 3. Decision Making - Is the Evidence Strong Enough to Build the Feature?

-An analysis of whether observational evidence is sufficient to justify a medication-adherence intervention.
+An analysis of whether the evidence is sufficient to justify a medication-adherence intervention.

 **[→ Read the analysis](./03-statin-analysis/Is%20the%20Evidence%20Strong%20Enough.ipynb)**